apify/actor-scrapy-books-example/README.md

 This project serves as an example of Python Scrapy project.
 It scrapes book data from [books.toscrape.com](https://books.toscrape.com/).

-It was created as part of the [Handling data in Scrapy: databases and pipelines](https://www.notion.so/apify/Handling-data-in-Scrapy-databases-and-pipelines-b57b3d7b0ee54c739b196300c116b595) blog post.

 ## Getting Started

 ### Install Apify CLI